Decoupled Dynamics Distributed Control for Strings of Nonlinear Autonomous Agents: General Framework and Problem Statement

-We consider a {\em homogeneous} group of $n$ agents ({\em e.g.} autonomous road vehicles) moving along the same (positive) direction of a roadway, with the origin at the starting point of the leader.
-The dynamical model for the agents, relating the control signal $u_k(t)$ of the $k$--th vehicle to its position $y_k(t)$ on the roadway, is given by
+We consider a {\em heterogeneous} group of $n+1$ agents ({\em e.g.} autonomous road vehicles) moving along the same (positive) direction of a roadway, with the origin at the starting point of the leader.
+The dynamical model for the agents, relating the control signal $u_k(t)$ of the $k$--th vehicle to its position $y_k(t)$ is given by

 where $v_k(t)$ is the instantaneous speed of the $k$--th agent, $u_k(t)$ is its command signal and $\ell_k$ is the initial interspacing distance between the $k$--th agent and its predecessor in the string.
 Throughout the sequel we will use the notation